-Power of Attorney prices vary depending on where you get the document from and who helps you complete it.
+Creating a power of attorney agreement can be complicated depending on the state in which you live.
+Prices vary depending on where you get the document from and who helps you complete it.
 You can revoke your power of attorney whenever you want, as long as you are mentally competent and comply with your state's revocation laws.
 In some cases, a limited power of attorney will give an agent the authority to make a single decision, such as signing a contract on behalf of the principal.

-You can include a modification to your power of attorney stating that it only comes into effect after a certain date or if a certain event (such as getting sick) occurred.
+You can also include a modification to your power of attorney stating that it only comes into effect after a certain date or if a certain event (such as getting sick) occurred.
 You must specify in the power of attorney document which powers you are granting to your agent and when those powers will come into effect.
-However, generally, your agent should not need to present the power of attorney when signing checks for you.
+Generally, your agent should not need to present the power of attorney when signing checks for you.
 A basic power of attorney is a fairly simple document that does not require legal assistance.

 If no land is to be dealt with, it is not legally necessary to sign a power of attorney in front of a notary or have it registered, but notarization may be prudent.
 Generally, a power of attorney that is valid when you sign it will remain valid even if you change your state of residence.
 Donations are an important tool for many estate plans, and your lawyer can actually make donations on your behalf, subject to the guidelines you set out in your power of attorney.
 Also, keep in mind that even when a general POA does not contain such limiting language, it usually only works as long as the person transmitting the power, called “the principal”, has full capacity.